Taking on a new pool is almost always an opportunity to improve the backyard.

 - Selling to the Homeowner

-When dealing with new customers, techs must put them at ease and
+When dealing with new customers, techs must put them at ease and establish a relationship.

 - Pool Pump Cost Savings Calculator